 Personal responsibility and integrity

-Pacific Assist is an Australian based not-for-profit charity serving the nations of the South Pacific.
+Pacific Assist is a not-for-profit charity serving the nations of the South Pacific.
 Originally founded as Furniture for Schools for the purpose of collecting redundant school furniture for schools in islands such as Tonga, Vanuatu, and Papua New Guinea, Pacific Assist has expanded its focus to include education and health and well-being projects in Australia, New Zealand, and the islands of the Pacific.